aykhaiweng/starbound-modname-cleaner/README.md

-# Starbound Mod Name Cleaner
+# Workshop ID to Mod Name Converter

 This application is meant to automate the cleaning required to make managing the Starbound mods for a dedicated server easier.